-In order to hold a valid Tennessee Private Investigator License the applicant/licensee must be affiliated with a licensed Tennessee Private Investigators Company.
+To hold a valid Tennessee Private Investigator License, the applicant/licensee must be affiliated with a licensed Tennessee Private Investigators Company.

 - Be a citizen of the United States or a resident alien

-- Not have been declared by any court of competent jurisdiction incompetent by reason of mental defect or disease (unless subsequently declared competent by a court of competent jurisdiction)
+- Not have been declared by any court of competent jurisdiction incompetent because of mental defect or disease (unless subsequently declared competent by a court of competent jurisdiction)

-- Affiliated with a licensed Tennessee PI company or license own company
+- Affiliated with a licensed Tennessee PI company or licensed own company

-- Not suffer from habitual drunkenness or narcotics addiction or dependence
+- Not suffer from habitual drunkenness narcotics addiction, or dependence.

 - Meet examination and continuing education requirements

-- Applicant must submit fingerprint cards for processing by TBI and FBI for criminal history check.
+- Applicants must submit fingerprint cards for processing by TBI and FBI for criminal history checks.

-Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+Other special licensing requirements such as education, experience, examinations, and insurance may be required.
 Check the state licensing website for more information.

 Tennessee Private Investigator Associations

-- Tennessee Professional Investigators Associations (TPIA) – TPIA was created exclusively for private detectives in the state of Tennessee.
+- Tennessee Professional Investigators Associations (TPIA) – TPIA was created exclusively for private detectives in Tennessee.
 The association represents the interests of private eyes in the state legislature and provides training and education resources for its members.

-- Tennessee Association of Licensed Private Investigator (TALPI) – TALPI is a self-regulating group of independent, professional investigators who work to increase awareness and educate the public about investigative services in Tennessee.
-TALPI offers information about ground breaking methods and technology through continuing education courses and monthly meetings.
+- Tennessee Association of Licensed Private Investigators (TALPI) – TALPI is a self-regulating group of independent, professional investigators who work to increase awareness and educate the public about investigative services in Tennessee.
+TALPI offers information about groundbreaking methods and technology through continuing education courses and monthly meetings.

 List of Investigation Agencies

-If you are ready to look for employment, view our list of Private Investigators in Tennessee.
+If you are ready to seek employment, view our list of Private Investigators in Tennessee.
 Contact the investigation agencies on the list to see if they are hiring.

 Training and Education